 Level 5: This classroom will be based on a virtual reality environment.
 While there are some pilot projects underway, a general requirement for classrooms with this capability has not been identified at this time.

-Note that TRADOC is conducting a review of the above listed technology levels and a revision is anticipated in the future.
+Note that TRADOC conducts periodic reviews of the above listed technology levels and revisions should be anticipated.

 It is important to note that the technology levels are not classroom size dependent, and classroom sizes for all levels of technology are provided within the General Instruction Building (GIB) Standard Design Criteria (Catcode 17120), which provide requirements and guidance to address the wide variety of curriculum and supporting facilities requirements.